arlk/dotfiles/README.md

-# Step dotfiles for Ubuntu or OSX
+# Install dotfiles for Intel drones (Ubuntu 16.04)

 1. Clone the repository in your home directory: